pkothare/whiteboard/replit.md

 ## Overview

 This is a full-stack collaborative whiteboard application built with React, Express, and WebSockets.
-It allows multiple users to draw on a shared canvas in real-time, with each user having their own color and cursor visibility.
+It supports up to 10 users drawing together in real-time, with each user having their own color and cursor visibility.
+The application is fully functional and deployed.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes

+### January 14, 2025
+- ✅ **Completed**: Multi-user collaborative whiteboard application
+- ✅ **Fixed**: WebSocket connection issues and server configuration
+- ✅ **Implemented**: Real-time drawing synchronization for up to 10 users
+- ✅ **Added**: User presence indicators and live cursor tracking
+- ✅ **Confirmed**: Application tested and working successfully

 ## System Architecture